dani-garcia/vaultwarden/README.md

 sqlite3 /$DATA_FOLDER/db.sqlite3 ".backup '/$DATA_FOLDER/db-backup/backup.sq3'"
 ```

 This command can be run via a CRON job everyday, however note that it will overwrite the same backup.sq3 file each time.
-This backup file should therefore be saved via incremental back either using a CRON job command that appends a timestamp or from another backup app such as Duplicati.
+This backup file should therefore be saved via incremental backup either using a CRON job command that appends a timestamp or from another backup app such as Duplicati.

 ### 2. the attachements folder